-VitD can also increase angiotensin converting enzyme 2 receptor (ACE2) expression in the lung tissue and this could ameliorate lung damage in case of some infections [23].
-ACE2 is a transmembrane enzyme that catalyzes conversion of angiotensin II into angiotensin 1-9 (Ang 1-9), which is converted by ACE into the angiotensin vasodilator peptide 1-7 (Ang 1-7) that acts via the Mas receptor; Ang 1-7 has also hypotensive and diuretic effects [5].
-SARS-CoV-2 uses ACE2 of target cells (e.g., type II pneumocytes) for fixation and penetration into these cells: spike glycoprotein of the virus binds to ACE2, and therefore, ACE2 was named a functional receptor of SARS-CoV-2 [1, 14].
-The binding of COVID-19 spike protein to ACE2 has been shown to downregulate ACE2 and to promote ACE activity, forming more angiotensin II; and, in turn, to decrease Ang 1-7 production.
-This mechanism may be involved in the pathogenesis of pulmonary hypertension and insufficiency caused by SARS-CoV-2 infection [28, 48].
-It might appear that increase of ACE2 expression (e.g., caused by VitD) could increase COVID-19 infection risk, although there are also some data that VitD could decrease ACE2 expression [3, 19].
-Interestingly, angiotensin converting enzyme inhibitors and angiotensin II type I receptor blockers can also increase the expression of ACE2, but there is no evidence that such effect is indeed harmful (e.g., increasing mortality from COVID-19) [5].
-Many authorities conclude that VitD, via decreasing RAS activity and (probably) increasing the expression of ACE2, overall has beneficial effects in case of COVID-19 infection [28, 38, 48-50].
+VitD can also increase angiotensin-converting enzyme 2 receptor (ACE2) expression in the lung tissue and this could ameliorate lung damage in case of some infections.23 ACE2 is a transmembrane enzyme that catalyses conversion of angiotensin II into angiotensin 1-9 (Ang 1-9), which is converted by ACE into the angiotensin vasodilator peptide 1-7 (Ang 1-7) that acts via the Mas receptor; Ang 1-7 has also hypotensive and diuretic effects.5 SARS-CoV-2 uses ACE2 of target cells (eg type-II pneumocytes) for fixation and penetration into these cells: spike glycoprotein of the virus binds to ACE2, and therefore, ACE2 was named a functional receptor of SARS-CoV-2.^{1,14} The binding of COVID-19 spike protein to ACE2 has been shown to downregulate ACE2 and to promote ACE activity, forming more angiotensin II; and, in turn, to decrease Ang 1-7 production.
+This mechanism may be involved in the pathogenesis of pulmonary hypertension and insufficiency caused by SARS-CoV-2 infection.^{28,48} It might appear that increase in ACE2 expression (eg, caused by VitD) could increase COVID-19 infection risk, although there are also some data that VitD could decrease ACE2 expression.^{3,19} Interestingly, angiotensin-converting enzyme inhibitors and angiotensin II type I receptor blockers can also increase the expression of ACE2, but there is no evidence that such effect is indeed harmful (eg increasing mortality from COVID-19).5 Many authorities conclude that VitD, by decreasing RAS activity and (probably) increasing the expression of ACE2, overall has beneficial effects in case of COVID-19 infection.^{28,38,48-50}

-5.6.
-Modulates the coagulation system
+5.6 | Modulation of the coagulation system

-In severe COVID-19 cases, there is a high risk of coagulopathies, in particular, risk of thrombosis, including microvascular thrombosis in the lungs [51].
-VitD hypovitaminosis is tightly associated with increased risk of thrombosis [52, 53].
-It was demonstrated that VitD or its analogs could decrease the expression of tissue factor, as well as pro-thrombotic plasminogen activator inhibitor-1 and thrombospondin-1, and upregulate the expression of thrombomodulin [54, 55].
-Therefore, it seems possible that restoring normal VitD status could help in reducing risk of thrombosis.
+In severe COVID-19 cases, there is a high risk of coagulopathies, in particular, risk of thrombosis, including microvascular thrombosis is in the lungs.51 VitD hypovitaminosis is tightly associated with increased risk of thrombosis.^{52,53} It was demonstrated that VitD or its analogs could decrease the expression of tissue factor, as well as pro-thrombotic plasminogen activator inhibitor-1 and thrombospondin-1, and upregulate the expression of thrombomodulin.^{54,55} Therefore, it seems possible that restoring normal VitD status could help in reducing risk of thrombosis.

-5.7.
-Other effects
+5.7 | Other effects

-During COVID-19 disease, impaired functions of type-II pneumocytes decrease the surfactant levels and increase surface tension.
-VitD can stimulate surfactant synthesis in alveolar type-II cells, therefore, reduce surface tension [37] and improve lung function.
-VitD also helps in regeneration of endothelial lining and therefore may attenuate alveolar damage in case of ARDS [1].
-Importantly, VitD can downregulate the development of pulmonary fibrosis, which has been widely described as a common complication of ARDS [56].
+In COVID-19 disease, impaired functions of type-II pneumocytes decrease the surfactant levels and increase surface tension.
+VitD can stimulate surfactant synthesis in alveolar type-II cells, therefore, reducing surface tension37 and improving lung function.
+VitD also helps in regeneration of endothelial lining and therefore may attenuate alveolar damage in case of ARDS.1 Importantly, VitD can down-regulate the development of pulmonary fibrosis, which has been widely described as a common complication of ARDS.56

 In conclusion, there are many different pathways where VitD is involved, most of them being very promising and supporting the beneficial role of VitD.
 However, the processes described above were discussed separately just for simplicity.
-Indeed, they are very complex and interconnected, and sometimes it might be very difficult to prove that certain mechanism is dependent mostly on VitD itself rather than on the other agents used for treatment or prevention of such infections like COVID-19.
+Indeed, they are very complex and interconnected, and sometimes it might be very difficult to prove that a certain mechanism is dependent mostly on VitD itself rather than on the other agents used for treatment or prevention of infections such as COVID-19.